siddahant/Point-Cloud-Registration/README.md

-# GrayMatter-Robotics-Registration-Challenge

 # Results
-The result on data set provided by GrayMatter-Robotics for Registration-Challenge

 The value close to zero in Mean Square Error represents how closest the result is. eg. MSE = 0 means exact matched computed matrix with ground truth.